ungoldman/tinystore/README.md

 Useful for interacting with a persistent namespaced object store within localStorage without messing with anything else that might be there (like on *.github.io).

+Similar in style to [store.js](https://github.com/marcuswestin/store.js/) but for a slightly different use case (and far less ambitious).

 ## API

 ```js